-- Barges Spud barges, material barges, deck barges, anchor barges and fuel barges are used to provide work platforms for cranes and other equipment, to transport materials to the project site and to provide support for the project at the project site. - Dayboats Small pushboats, dredge tenders and skiffs are used to shift barges at the project site, to move personnel and to provide general support to the project site. - Tugs Larger pushboats and tug boats are used to transport barges and other support equipment to and from project site. - Dredges 20" cutter head suction dredges (diesel/electric), 20" cutter head suction dredges (diesel), and 12" portable cutter head suction dredges are used to provide dredging service at the project site. - Cranes Crawler lattice boom cranes with lift capability from 50 tons to 250 tons and hydraulic rough terrain cranes with lift capability from 15 tons to 60 tons are used to provide lifting and pile driving capabilities on the project site, and to provide bucket work, including mechanical dredging and dragline work, to the project site.
+- Barges Spud barges, material barges, deck barges, anchor barges and fuel barges are used to provide work platforms for cranes and other equipment, to transport materials to the project site and to provide support for the project at the project site. - Dayboats Small pushboats, dredge tenders and skiffs are used to shift barges at the project site, to move personnel and to provide general support to the project site. - Tugs Larger pushboats and tug boats are used to transport barges and other support equipment to and from project site. - Dredges 24" cutter head suction dredge (diesel), 20" cutter head suction dredge (diesel/electric), 20" cutter head suction dredges (diesel), 16" cutter head suction dredges, and 12" portable cutter head suction dredges are used to provide dredging services at project sites. - Cranes Crawler lattice boom cranes with lift capability from 50 tons to 250 tons and hydraulic rough terrain cranes with lift capability from 15 tons to 60 tons are used to provide lifting and pile driving capabilities on project sites, and to provide bucket work, including mechanical dredging and dragline work, to project sites.

 We believe that our equipment generally is well maintained and suitable for our current operations.
+We have the ability to extend the useful life of our equipment through capital refurbishment at periodic intervals.
 Most of our fleet is serviced by our own mechanics who work at various maintenance sites and facilities, including our dry dock facilities.
+We are also capable of building, and have built, much of our highly specialized equipment, and have invested approximately \$57.8 million in our fleet over the past five years ended December 31, 2008.
 Our strategy is to move our fleet from region to region as our projects require.
 We have pledged our owned equipment as collateral under our credit facility.